Where to see puffins in Scotland - everyone's favorite auk

 So, if you are on, say, the top of a cliff and there are auks whirring around in all directions below you, I’d say you’ll recognize a fly-by puffin by the orange legs ahead of the beak.
 No, I don’t mean it flies feet first, I just mean the orange is surprisingly conspicuous.
 The legs stick out like brake-lights.

 Same applies if you are casually puffin-spotting from the rail of, say, a CalMac or Northlink ferry.
 This is a fine way of spending part of a sea-passage in Scotland.
 Just scan these auks pattering away from the bow-wash.
 Very occasionally one of these unutterably tedious (apparently) guillemots will turn out to be an absolutely charming and captivating puffin.
 You will need a decent pair of binoculars, of course.
-Check them out on that link.
+Check them out on that Amazon link.

 The fact that you've spotted a few puffins will give you moderate bragging rights when you go back into the lounge, though not as much as casually remarking that you’d seen dolphin or killer whale.
 (Sure, it happens.
 Johanna once heard a CalMac skipper singing out ‘minke whales on the starboard bow’ on the ship’s PA system.)

 Keep an eye - auks on the water